-Brand Deve lopment <─── Brand Deployment > STEP 1 STEP 2 STEP 3 STEP 4 STEP 5 STEP 6 STEP 7 STEP 8 Understand current customer perceptions identify the customer value that will cause them to prescribe our brand Identify any gap between current customer perception of out brand (step 1) and the key customer value driver (step 2) t brand to match our Select positioning option which supports target brand essence Design each element of the marketing mix to support strategy and positioning Implement the marketing mix Measuring tracking results Define current customer beliefs Uncover customer needs : How big is the perception gap ?
+Brand Deve elopment - - Brand Deployment STEP 1 STEP 2 STEP 3 STEP 4 STEP 5 STEP 6 STEP 7 STEP 8 Understand current customer perceptions Identify the customer value that will cause them to prescribe our brand Identify any gap between current customer perception of out brand (step 1) and the key customer value driver (step 2) match our Select positioning option which supports target brand essence Design each element of the marketing mix to support strategy and positioning Implement the marketing mix Measuring tracking results Define current customer beliefs Uncover customer needs : How big is the perception gap ?
 What is the key brand essence?
-Positioning work: Identify & develop positioning options Develop action plans: Define the on- going brand support How can 1 track and measure brand What do they associate with company images the product, our people, services?
-What values do they assign each brand/company?
+Positioning work: Identify & develop positioning options Develop action plans: Define the on- going brand support.
+How can 1 track and measure brand What do fhey associate with company images the product, our people, services?
+What values do they assign each or and/company?
 Why do they prescribe a particular brand?
 Why these beliefs/values?
-What would it tacte to change them?
+What would it associate the second the second second second particular brand?
 What are customer value drivers?
-What are their implicit needs that they are not able to describe very wall?
-What are key brand drivens + key drivens for company-choice?
+What are their implicit needs that they are not able to describe very well?
+What are key brand drivers + key drivers for company choice?
 What would take them to another brand?
 Map out how you could fulfil these needs?
 Do current beliefs of our brand match with the aim we initially set?
 What existing strategies/ programs are in place to change beliefs or address perception gap?
-A perception gap' can be uncovered by perceptual mapping of all products What do we want our brand image/ perception to be?
+A perception gap' can be uncovered by perceptual mapping of all products What dowe want our brand image/ perception to be?
 How does this influence the prod. portfolio?
 How well does this brand image meet the customer values identified in Step 2?
-What product attribute (or Core Value component) can be laveraged to create the target brand image? based on brand faatures or benefits Customer test and select the optimal positioning.
+What product attribute (or Core Value component) can be leveraged to create the target brand image? based on brand faatures or benefits Customer test and select the optimal positioning.
 What are the possible customer reactions to this positioning?
-How should the positioning vary by customer segment?
-Decide the message mathix for each brand in the portfolio (tailored to each segment) What are the key messages and images we need to communicate (when, where, how)?
-For each of the actions understend the expected benefit and how results can be measured Consider what augmented value components (AVC) would help meet local customers' needs?
+How should the positioning varyby customer segment?
+Dacide the message matrix for each brand in the portfolio (tailored to each segment) What are the key messages and images we need to communic ate (when, where, how)?
+For each of the actions understand the expected benefit and how results can be measured Consider what augmented value components (AVC) would help meet local customers' needs?
 Optimize the communication roll-out Tactical activities to support brand equity ?
 Message recall?
 What is the impact on market share & sales of increasing brand equity?
-What other KPT's are important performance indicators?
-Situation A nalysis O bjectives and Strategie s Action Pla ns Performance Managemen
+What other KPI's are important performance indicators?
+Situation A Analysis O bjectives and Strategie 25 Action Plans Performance Management